rzounlom/2023-01-25-fe-eastern-2/week7/README.md

 <!-- Tags for creating forms -->

 - <form> -  the outermost element for creating a form.
 All other form elements will go inside of this tag
-- <input> - used to take in user input. taks in prams: type (the type of input: text, password, button, radio etc.), name (the name of the input; used in the request to give names to the input values), placeholder (the default text within an input; usually used to show users an example of what to type), required (users cannot submit the form unless some text has been added to the input)
+- <input> - used to take in user input. takes in prams: type (the type of input: text, password, button, radio etc.), name (the name of the input; used in the request to give names to the input values), placeholder (the default text within an input; usually used to show users an example of what to type), required (users cannot submit the form unless some text has been added to the input)
 - <button> - creates a button.
 Can be used inside or outside of a form

 Cool resources for futher reading: